jedevc/afnom-missing-semester/_2023/lec3_editors.md

 lots of good blog posts on this topic too.
 Try not to copy-and-paste people's full configuration, but read it, understand it, and take what you need.

+---
+That concludes the material we'll probably have time for.
+However a few other things of note / interest:

+# Vim Culture
+* If you are curious, some of these [vim koans](https://blog.sanctum.geek.nz/vim-koans/) are great.

 # Extending Vim

 There are tons of plugins for extending Vim.
 Contrary to outdated advice that